lem0nez/homie-home/README.md

   # Maximum number of recordings to store.
   # If limit is reached, starting a new recording will delete the oldest one.
   max_recordings: 20
+  # Maximum duration of a recording.
+  # Recorder will be automatically stopped and recording saved when this limit is reached.
+  max_recording_duration_secs: 3600
   # Parameters related to the audio recording.
 Make sure they are supported by your device.
   recorder:
     # Number of channels (default is stereo).